Click here if you wish to take our communications survey.

 Assistive Technology opens the door to the outside world for people with ALS.
 It helps them regain contact as they knew it, before ALS.
 A world where communication came as easily as picking up the telephone, or messages could travel around the world by simply pressing a button on your computer.

 Click here to view our Assistive Technology Fact Sheet

-Click here to download our Scott A. Mackler Assistive Technology Program brochure
+Click here to download our Scott A. Mackler, MD, PhD, Assistive Technology Program brochure

 About the Program